aenygma/workshops/goals.md

 {
   * All these concepts are is an instantiated form of a general idea.
   * Traditional Computer Science concepts are not here to reveal some great secret of computing.
-  * In fact, they are to be read as an apology, of trying to give a compromised form to something far more interesting, elegant and beautiful.
+  * In fact, they are to be read as an apology, of giving a compromised form to something far more interesting, elegant and beautiful.  ie they are pointing to something far, far more interesting.
 }

 3) To drive at the deeper idea, that explicates all others.